My life goal is to become great at a few things that are fulfilling, meaningful and fun. These are some of them.

 In 2011 I had founded Designn—a collective of artists and writers who published a magazine and sponsored creative work across the world for the better part of five years.
 Designn had thousands of readers, members, and contributors.
 To this day it’s one of my most cherished creations.

 Every artwork in the home that I grew up in was either painted by my dad, crafted by my mom or penciled and watercolored by my sister or myself.
 Early exposure to practicing creativity had me designing and building things from a young age.
 Going from water-colors and pencil art to print magazines, and later, user interfaces and product experiences.

 Rainbow Six Siege is an online tactical shooter my friends and I play frequently.
 It’s also the only game most of us have played for over a 1000 hours.

 It’s an activity we’ve enjoyed and socialized over for several years now.

 The progress we’ve made over the years has been pretty neat, and it’s also the only way I have a benchmark for what a thousand hours of doing something feels like when it’s spread over 2 years.
 It’s an interesting internal insight to have.
 I frequently ask about this when I talk to other gamers, and most say the same, others had insights like feeling like being able to think faster in certain contexts.

 It’s been a fascinating experience putting together my sim-racing rig so I can take part in online races and bring in a little more realism to a very fun activity.

-I’ve loved seeing my reaction times improve over time, and the state of flow you get into midway through a race is pure meditation.
+I’ve loved seeing my reaction times improve over time, and the state of flow you fall into midway through a race is pure meditation.